 Lawyer Legion is the only commercial lawyer directory to properly acknowledge all ABA-accredited specialization programs and provide a dynamic directory of virtually every lawyer who has earned each certification.

-Use this directory to connect with lawyers who are board certified specialists in Labor and Employment Law by the Texas Board of Legal Specialization.
+Use this directory to connect with lawyers who are board-certified specialists in labor and employment law by the Texas Board of Legal Specialization.
 Start by choosing your county from the list below.

 The attorney must show that he or she has engaged directly and substantially in a broad practice of labor and employment law within the 3 years immediately preceding application in at least 3 of the areas within the definition of labor and one of which must be practice involving the National Labor Relations Act.